goauthentik/authentik/website/blog/2023-11-1-happy-birthday-to-us/item.md

 Oh, and then there is that business of actually promoting and selling your product.
 But, as a team, we are proud of the product and excited to share it with others who need a solid, secure authentication platform.

 Thanks for joining us on this celebration of our one-year birthday, and let us know any thoughts you might have.
-You can send an emial to hello@authentik.io, or find us on GitHub or Discord.
+You can send an email to hello@authentik.io, or find us on [GitHub](https://github.com/goauthentik/authentik) or [Discord](https://discord.com/channels/809154715984199690).